risulkarimx1/locax-ai/README.md

 ## Features

 - **Local-first**: Works directly with your project folder and CSV files using the File System Access API
+- **Spreadsheet support**: Import CSV or Excel source files and keep the structure in sync
 - **Git Integration**: Automatically detects and displays the current Git branch
 - **Category Tree**: Organize localization keys by category with an intuitive folder structure
 - **Multi-language Support**: Add, remove, and manage multiple language columns